menu

 Mount Hope home prices are not only among the most expensive in Ohio, but Mount Hope real estate also consistently ranks among the most expensive in America.

-Mount Hope is a blue-collar town, with 67.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Mount Hope, you'll notice that it is more blue-collar than most other communities in America.
+67.44% of Mount Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Mount Hope is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Mount Hope who work in office and administrative support (16.28%), sales jobs (16.28%), and personal care services (0.00%).

 Overall, Mount Hope’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.